RecWell debuts 'Hammer Down' cooking competition

 “That’s sweet,” said Daniel Cloran, a freshman in the College of Engineering, in regard to the competition.
 “I would do that.
 We could do like a cooking competition between the floors in the Honors College.”

-Alec Zoeannunzio, another freshman in the College of Engineering, was also excited to learn about the program.
+Alec Pannunzio, another freshman in the College of Engineering, was also excited to learn about the program.

-“Yeah, I might do that,” Zoeannunzio said.
+“Yeah, I might do that,” Pannunzio said.
 “I can’t cook, but if I could.”

 Each cook-off reservation includes a two-hour rental of the Demo Kitchen, recipe ingredients, two cooking instructors and a recording of the session.